troglobit/editline/README.md

 source tree and is *not* related to the similarily named NetBSD version that [Jess Thrysøe][jess] disitributes to the world outside BSD.
-The libraries have much in common, but the latter is heavily refactored and also relies on ncurses, whereas this library only uses termios from the standard C library.
+The libraries have much in common, but the latter is heavily refactored and also relies on libtermcap (usually supplied by ncurses), whereas this library only uses termios from the standard C library.

 Patches and bug fixes from the following forks, all based on the original comp.sources.unix posting, have been merged: